israelroldan/extjs-reactor/README.md

 ### Configuration

-First, install the custom renderer.
+First, install the reactor.
 We recommend doing this in your index.js file (your webpack entry point).
 This only needs to be done once in your app.

 ```jsx
 import install from '@extjs/reactor';